 Japenese Gardens: A popular, sprawling, and beautiful five and half acre Japanese garden exhibit in the city's west hills.

 Kale: I can't think of any other city in the world that's so obsessed with kale.
-Kale bowls, kale salads, kale smoothies, kale chips, tee-shirts about kale, people named Kale.
+Kale bowls, kale salads, kale smoothies, kale chips, kale tee-shirts, and people named Kale.

 Kayaking: A hugely popular water sport on all of the rivers in and around the town.
 Kayak rental shops line the waterfront.